This post may include affiliate links. Thank you for your support.

 • When ready to bake, remove the plastic wrap and let the dip sit on the counter to remove the chill while the oven preheats.
 Preheat the oven to 350 degrees Fahrenheit.
 Bake for 30-35 minutes, or until the dip is hot and bubbly.

-What can I do with leftover cheese dip?
+What can I do with leftover cheese and broccoli dip?

 Got leftover dip and want to repurpose it into something new?!
 You can easily turn this vegetable dip into a rich, creamy homemade sauce!
 Thin the dip with a little whole milk, heavy cream or half and half and reheat it over low heat on the stove.
 Voilà – you have an incredible homemade cheese sauce that tastes amazing with pasta, rice or even potatoes!

-Allow the broccoli dip to cool completely at room temperature.
+• Allow the broccoli dip to cool completely at room temperature.
 Either wrap the cooled baking dish tightly with plastic wrap or transfer the dip to an airtight storage container.
-Store in the refrigerator for 4-5 days.
+Store in the fridge for 4-5 days.

 • Oven: Remove the dip from the refrigerator to remove chill while the oven preheats to 350 degrees Fahrenheit.
 If the dip is in a storage container, transfer it to an oven-safe baking dish.
 Reheat for approximately 22-25 minutes, or until the dip is bubbly and hot throughout.